locaal-ai/obs-localvocal/README.md

 - CUDA, hipBLAS (AMD ROCm), Apple Arm64, AVX & SSE acceleration support
 - Filter out or replace any part of the produced captions
 - Partial transcriptions for a streaming-captions experience
+- 100s of fine-tuned Whisper models for dozens of languages from HuggingFace

 Roadmap:
 - More robust built-in translation options